With addiction and overdose deaths becoming increasingly common, the need for effective drug addiction therapy is critical—now more than ever.

 Fortunately, a variety of addiction treatment options are available.

 Yet, the debate over the best addiction treatment approach has only grown over the past few decades.

 However, several addiction therapy options have been proven effective in treating people, especially those who have been addicted to psychoactive substances for years.

-It’s important to note that addiction is a complex brain disease that can’t be cured and often leads to relapse.
-But, it’s still treatable, and people who have lived in a pattern of addiction can achieve lasting sobriety and lifelong recovery through addiction therapy.
+It’s important to note that addiction is a complex brain disease that can’t be cured, and it often leads to relapse.
+But it’s still treatable, and people who have lived with a pattern of addiction can achieve lasting sobriety and lifelong recovery through addiction therapy.

 Effective Treatment Therapy

 Relapse is a significant problem in drug and alcohol addiction therapy.
 The relapse rate for substance abuse disorders is comparable to those of chronic diseases like asthma and diabetes.
 The National Institute on Drug Abuse (NIDA) puts relapse rates from substance abuse at between 40 to 60 percent.

 While relapse is a probability, it does not mean it is inevitable.
 It is possible to go through treatment, graduate into aftercare, and achieve sustained sobriety for years.